This is a tutorial for how to design and make easy Cricut pop up cards for all occasions.

 Glue – The main thing here is to pick a glue that doesn’t warp your paper.
 Here are some of my favorites:

-Templates – This free pop up birthday card SVG along with the thank you and love cards are available for free in my resource library.
+Templates – These free pop-up card templates for Cricut cutting machines along with many other pop-up card SVG and printable templates are available for free in my resource library.

-How to Design Pop Up Cards in Cricut Design Space
+How to make pop up cards with Cricut Design Space

-My recommendation for the easiest designs is to pick a non-cursive font that has thick lines and to type in all caps.
+My recommendation for the easiest designs is to pick a non-cursive san serif font that has thick lines and to type in all caps.
+This is a great starting font just to practice the concept.
+Cricut Design Space actually has quite a few of these fonts are that both interesting but not so complex that it doesn’t work for pop-up text.

-With the text box selected, ungroup.
+With the text box selected, ungroup your text selection.
 Then select one of the rows and move it so that the top of the bottom text is touching the base of the top text.
+You may need to nudge the spacing of the letters ever so slighting laterally to make it attache in such a way that it still looks good.

-Step 3: Add a a top and bottom rectange
+Step 3: Add a top and bottom rectangle to the text portion of the Cricut pop up card template

 Place one on top of the text and one at the bottom.
 Center align all the elements.